 Contributors

-Local News Blues invites producers of local news to contribute content.
+Local News Blues invites producers of local news to work with us.
 We also invite allies to reproduce our content with permission.
 Contact us at lnb@michigoose.com.

 Alice Dreger, publisher of Local News Blues (photo by Dylan Lees Photography)

-Alice Dreger, Publisher of Local News Blues, is a professional historian and journalist with a Ph.D. in History and Philosophy of Science from Indiana University.
+Alice Dreger, publisher and managing editor of Local News Blues, is a professional historian, journalist, and editor with a Ph.D. in History and Philosophy of Science from Indiana University.
 Her nine authored and edited books have been published by Penguin Press, Harvard University Press, Cambridge University Press, and others, and her national bylines include the New York Times, Wall Street Journal, Washington Post, WIRED, The Chronicle of Higher Education, and The Atlantic.
 In 2014, without fully realizing what she was getting into, Alice founded East Lansing Info (known as ELi), a hard-hitting nonprofit local news operation for the city of East Lansing, Michigan.
-Having served at ELi for a decade as publisher, executive director, and city desk investigative reporter, she's now working on a new book about the madness and nobility of bringing local news in America today.
+Having served at ELi for a decade variously as publisher, executive director, managing editor, and city desk investigative reporter, she's now working on a new book about the madness and nobility of bringing local news in America today.
+In June 2024, Alice became Managing Editor for the Heterodox Academy, but all views expressed here are her own and do not represent that organization.
 Find more information at her personal website.

 Dana Amihere of AfroLA and Code Black Media (photo by Chava Sanchez)